husonlab/catrenet/README.md

 The Linux and MacOS distributions have a tools directory that contains two commandline programs:

-- catlynet-tool - runs the implemented algorithms on one or more CRS input files
+- bioraf-tool - runs the implemented algorithms on one or more CRS input files
 - polymer-tool - generates a set of CRS input files using the binary polymer model

 ## Provided datasets